wilsonzlin/edgesearch/README.md

 ## Performance

-The code is reasonably fast, so most of the latency will arise from whether or not the Workers KV entries are cached at Cloudflare edge locations.

-Searches that retrieve entries not cached at edge locations will take a lot longer.
-Therefore, for consistently fast searches, ensure that there is constant traffic hitting the worker to keep data at the edge.
+Searches that retrieve entries not cached at edge locations will be slow.
+To reduce cache misses, ensure that there is consistent traffic.